aybruhm/sms-based-reminder-system/docs/article.md

     remind_when = Column(DateTime)
 ```

 The `Reminder` class is going to be a representation of the `reminders` table in our database.
-But in order for us to convert this object into a class that would be translated into a database table we need to configure our database.
+But for us to convert this object into a class that would be translated into a database table we need to configure our database.

 5).
-Create `config` Directory
+Create a `config` Directory

 Remember that we need to tell Python to treat this directory as a module, so we begin by creating an `__init__.py` file.
-Next would be creating a `database.py` file, this will hold information about configuring the database, engine, constructing a session maker, a database connector (to connect and shutdown our database) and creating a declarative base class that would help convert our models into database table.
+Next would be creating a `database.py` file, which will hold information about configuring the database, and engine, constructing a session maker, a database connector (to connect and shutdown our database) and creating a declarative base class that would help convert our models into database table.

-Let's proceed; continue by copying below code and paste it into the `database.py` file:
+Let's proceed; continue by copying the below code and paste it into the `database.py` file:

 ```python
 # SQLAlchemy Imports